The Ultimate Guide to Trust Planning: Secure Your Assets and Care for Loved Ones

 2. Choose a Trustee: Select a reliable individual or institution to manage the trust.

-3. Draft the Trust Document: Legal assistance often required to ensure accuracy and compliance with state laws.
+3. Draft the Trust Document: Legal assistance is often required to ensure accuracy and compliance with state laws.

 4. Fund the Trust: Transfer assets into the trust to activate its terms.